stavis1/LipoCLEAN/README.md

 ## The Docker version
 The docker container has trained models provided under /models/.
 To use these get the default options.toml from step 1 below:
+1. Run `docker pull stavisvols/msdpostprocess`
-1. Run `docker run --rm -v /path/to/your/data/:/data/ stavisvols/msdpostprocess python -m MSDpostprocess --print /data/options.toml`
+2. Run `docker run --rm -v /path/to/your/data/:/data/ stavisvols/msdpostprocess python -m MSDpostprocess --print /data/options.toml`
-2. Edit the options file for your experiment.
+3. Edit the options file for your experiment.
-3. Run `docker run --rm -v /path/to/your/data/:/data/ stavisvols/msdpostprocess python -m MSDpostprocess --options /data/options.toml`
+4. Run `docker run --rm -v /path/to/your/data/:/data/ stavisvols/msdpostprocess python -m MSDpostprocess --options /data/options.toml`
 The working directory will be within the docker container's filesystem.

 ## Example analysis